 To read the ‘Key to the World’ BIGGER Picture report

 Though classified as a housing charity working with homeless young people, as well as those who are in imminent danger of losing their home, Key offers much more.
 One of the things the service prides itself on is its ability to address the underlying causes that have led to a young person being at risk.
 Often rooted in family breakdown, traumatic experiences or emotional and mental health difficulties, this responsive service offers support to enable individuals to move forward.
 A big part of this is helping young people open up and share their reality.
 It also involves taking a holistic view and working with parents and carers, mediating when possible to improve communication, reduce conflict and remove problems.

-And it was making the connection between DCD’s way of working and Key’s person-centred approach that had the charity’s director inviting us back to provide Catalyst Card training for the staff.
+And it was making the connection between DCD’s way of working and Key’s person-centred approach that had the charity’s director inviting us back to provide CO Card training for the staff.

 Right from the offset the practitioners ‘got it’, they instinctively understood the power of incorporating the Cards into their existing practice.
 What they valued was how intuitive the process felt.
 They also appreciated the way in which the cards shift the power dynamic.
 Instead of them asking questions and leading discussions, the emphasis moves to the table top, a shared space around which ‘meanings’ are explored and viewpoints clarified.

 I knew the cards were put down randomly,

 but it felt as if they had been selected just for me

 Before the training day was over, plans were already afoot on how the team would be using the resource.
 Whether in initial assessments, therapeutic sessions or during family conferences, the consensus was that they had gained a flexible tool that did not prescribe a way of working, but rather enhanced existing approaches and techniques.
 A tool capable of making sure everyone’s outlook is seen and valued.